 Is this right for me

 You can read more about these career personality types here.

 People who are suitable for this job tends to like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Logistics Managers job description, Logistics Managers salary, Logistics Managers information, what is the job of a Logistics Manager like, pros and cons about Logistics Managers, colleges and universities for Logistics Managers, is Logistics Managers the right career for me, Quite Hard careers to get into, careers in Management
+Logistics Managers job description, Logistics Managers salary, Logistics Managers information, what is the job of a Logistics Manager like, pros and cons about Logistics Managers, colleges and universities for Logistics Managers, is Logistics Managers the right career for me, careers in Management

 Air Export Logistics Manager, Contract Manager, Corporate Logistics Manager, Corporate Traffic Manager, Customer Logistics Manager, Dedicated Logistics Manager, Global Logistics Manager, Integrated Logistics Programs Director, Integrated Logistics Support Manager (ILS Manager), International Logistics Manager